ambroz72/Shopclub-Front-end/README.md

 # Usage
 Navigate to http://localhost:8000/ to access the website.
-Sign up or log in to manage movies, categories, and user profiles.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.